www.prismmodelchecker.org

 Model Construction Times

 The table below gives the times taken to construct the models.
 There are two stages.
 Firstly, the system description (in our module based language) is parsed and converted to the MTBDD representing it.
 Secondly, reachability is performed to identify non-reachable states and the MTBDD is filtered accordingly.
 Reachability is performed using a BDD based fixpoint algorithm.
-The number of iterations for this process is also given.
+We give the overall construction time and both the time and iterations for the reachability process.

 N: MAX: Construction: Reachability: